 “Many of them were gentle, kind, compassionate, good fathers, and good companions.
 This is what I saw in my Dad.”

 Leo Richer’s story, along with twenty-seven other original articles from Wartime Wednesdays, are now available in printed book form.
 For more info, check out the book cover titled My Favourite Veterans: True Stories From World War Two’s Hometown Heroes, at the bottom of this page.

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
 Here’s an image dated October 18, 1941 showing an RAF bomber dropping bombs on a Nazi camp.
-To see my entire collection of Star Weekly covers, and I'm adding a new one almost every week, click: Star Weekly At War.
+To see my entire collection of Star Weekly covers, click: Star Weekly At War.